Growth Funding: Venture Debt vs. Venture Capital

 Founders and startup owners love venture capital for several reasons:

-- Accessibility: Venture capital tends to be more accessible than traditional or venture loans.
+- Accessibility: Venture capital tends to be more accessible at earlier stages than traditional or venture loans.
 Banks won’t lend to unproven companies, but VCs hungry for high returns will take that risk in exchange for an ownership stake in the company.

 - Active investment: The VC takes on the risk by buying equity in the firm and will be highly engaged in the business and may help guide the company through operational and financial decisions in pursuit of growth.